Cluster API Provider RKE2

 export CABPR_WK_REPLICAS=2

-export KUBERNETES_VERSION=v1.27.3
+export KUBERNETES_VERSION=v1.30.3

-export KIND_IMAGE_VERSION=v1.27.3
+export KIND_IMAGE_VERSION=v1.30.3

 The next step is to substitue the values in the YAML using the following commands:

-cd samples/docker/online-default
+cd examples/docker/online-default

-cat rke2-sample.yaml | clusterctl generate yaml > rke2-docker-example.yaml
+cat cluster-template.yaml | clusterctl generate yaml > rke2-docker-example.yaml

 At this moment, you can take some time to study the resulting YAML, then you can apply it to the management cluster: